applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 ![step1.png](img/step1.jpg)

 Then you should select `Android Library` and name your plugin project.
-For purpose of this tutorial we Named it advertisement, however name should be related to provider or specific project, eg. for DSP provider it will be called `DSP Plugin` for AdMob it will be `AdMob Plugin` .
+For purpose of this tutorial we named it advertisement, however name should be related to provider or specific project, eg. for DSP provider it will be called `DSP Plugin` for AdMob it will be `AdMob Plugin` .
 If your plugin is whitelisted for specific project then please name it with pattern `ProjectName + Provider + "Plugin"`

 ![step2-3.png](img/step2-3.png)